Homemade apple chips are a sweet treat that’s healthy, too! Try these out for a fun fall snack!

-It’s time for another Recipe Redux post!
-This month’s theme is dehydrated foods.
-It’s kind of a funny coincidence that dehydration is the theme, because I actually tried dehydrating for the first time last month, when I made oven-dried tomatoes.
-I had a few ideas about what to make for this post – zucchini chips, sweet potato chips, some kind of fruit leather…but in the end, apple chips won.
+I actually tried dehydrating for the first time last month, when I made oven-dried tomatoes.
+I had a few ideas about what else to dehydrate – zucchini chips, sweet potato chips, some kind of fruit leather…but in the end, apple chips won.
 We love apple chips, and since it’s September and apples are EVERYWHERE, I thought this would be a good seasonal recipe.

 Homemade Apple Chips.